 Published in The Financial Times, printed collections, and other platforms, their documentary projects have been exhibited internationally — including in Finland, the U.S., and Sweden.

-Homin is currently pursuing an MA in Photojournalism at the University of Missouri, with research focused on visual propaganda and the ideological function of imagery in media.
+Homin is pursuing graduate studies in visual media, with research focused on propaganda and the ideological function of imagery.

 Collaborative projects include a photobook featuring young Ukrainian photographers and a series of exhibitions presenting their perspectives.
 Beyond journalism, Homin writes fiction published in literary outlets and produces documentaries on social and cultural themes.